modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## Top level structure

 The top level structure (see [grammar](grammar.md#Start-rule)) of a Flat Modelica description can have several top level definitions, with a mandatory `model` definition at the end.
-The definitions before the `model` define types.
+The definitions before the `model` either define types or global constants.
+The _component-clause_ of a global constant must use `constant` as its only _type-prefix_.

 ## Unbalanced if-equations
 In Flat Modelica, all branches of an `if`-equation must have the same equation size.